-INDICATORS 0 1 2 3 4 5 The code of conduct exits and is only for the internal use of the committee 18.
+INDICATORS 0 1 2 3 4 5 The code of conduct exits and is only for the internal use of the committee 51 18.
 The government requires the tobacco industry to periodically submit information on tobacco production, manufacture, market share, marketing expenditures, revenues and any other activity, including lobbying, philanthropy, political contributions and all other activities.
-(5.2) 1 Yes, Section 43 of the TCA and the sixth schedule requires the tobacco industry to periodically submit information on tobacco production, manufacture, market share, marketing expenditures, revenues and any other activity, including lobbying, philanthropy, political contributions and all other activities The government has a program / system/ plan to consistently raise awareness within its departments on policies relating to FCTC Article 5.3 Guidelines.
-(Rec 1.1, 1.2) 4 There is a draft TC communication plan to raise awareness on T as may arise including awareness on Article 5.3 of the WHO FC This plan is made by MoH with support from TC national stakeho TC and I - 20.
-The government has put in place a policy to disallow the acceptance of all forms of contributions/ gifts from the tobacco industry (monetary or otherwise) including offers of assistance, policy drafts, or study visit invitations given or offered to the government, its agencies, officials and their relatives.
+(5.2) 1 Yes, Section 43 of the TCA and the sixth schedule requires the tobacco industry to periodically submit information on tobacco production, manufacture, market share, marketing expenditures, revenues and any other activity, including lobbying, philanthropy, political contributions and all other activities 52 19.
+The government has a program / system/ plan to consistently 53 raise awareness within its departments on policies relating to FCTC Article 5.3 Guidelines.
+(Rec 1.1, 1.2) 4 There is a draft TC communication plan to raise awareness on TC issues as they exist or as may arise including awareness on Article 5.3 of the WHO FCTC and Part VIII of TC This plan is made by MoH with support from TC national stakeholders.
+20. The government has put in place a policy to disallow the acceptance of all forms of contributions/ gifts from the tobacco industry (monetary or otherwise) including offers of assistance, policy drafts, or study visit invitations given or offered to the government, its agencies, officials and their relatives.
 (3.4) 1 Yes.
-The government has put in place a policy to disallow the acceptance of all forms of contributions/ gifts from the tobacco industry including offers of assistance, policy drafts, or study visit invitations, etc. Please refer to the TCA TOTAL 29
+The government has put in place a policy to disallow the acceptance of all forms of contributions/ gifts from the tobacco industry including offers of assistance, policy drafts, or study visit invitations, etc. Please refer to the TCA 54 TOTAL 29

-&lt;sup>51 Source: Dr. Hafsa Lukwata- TC Focal Person MoH / TCC secretariat.
-Section 43 and the sixth schedule of the TCA For purposes of this question, "consistently" means: a.
+51 Source: Dr. Hafsa Lukwata- TC Focal Person MoH / TCC secretariat.
+52 Section 43 and the sixth schedule of the TCA 53 For purposes of this question, "consistently" means: a.
 Each time the FCTC is discussed, 5.3 is explained.
 AND b.
 Whenever the opportunity arises such when the tobacco industry intervention is discovered or reported.
-Section 21, 22 and Paragraphs 7,8,9,16,17 and 18 of the Third schedule.
+54 Section 21, 22 and Paragraphs 7,8,9,16,17 and 18 of the Third schedule.